HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 To assist Issuers in producing FHIR resources that have the minimal necessary data, this IG includes "data minimization" (DM) profiles in addition to "allowable data" (AD) profiles.
 The AD profiles identify required and `MustSupport` elements (see the [Conformance](conformance.html) page for further details).
 The DM profiles add additional constraints on top of their AD counterparts using `0..0` cardinality.
 Resources produced by issuers SHALL conform to the AD profiles, and SHOULD conform to the DM profiles UNLESS the Issuer intentionally includes additional information in the resource believed to be useful to Validators.

+See the following section for information on how to validate against the DM profiles.

+#### Validation

-To validate a specific resource against a DM profile, the [FHIR Validator](https://github.com/hapifhir/org.hl7.fhir.core/releases/latest/download/validator_cli.jar) can be used, where [package.tgz is downloaded from the IG](package.tgz):
+To validate a specific resource against a profile, the [FHIR Validator](https://github.com/hapifhir/org.hl7.fhir.core/releases/latest/download/validator_cli.jar) can be used, where [package.tgz is downloaded from the IG](package.tgz):

 ```sh
 # Run to get latest validator_cli.jar (~80MB)